 It is your child’s choice if they want to answer questions other than giving their name, address and age, however, it would be useful for them to have some legal advice as to what is best to do in their situation.

-The police can charge your child whether or not they interview them if the police believe they have the evidence to support the charge.
+Police can charge your child whether or not they interview them if police believe they have the evidence to support the charge.

 Parents also do not have to answer questions and care should be taken in case parents put themselves at risk of being charged with an offence.
 Parents may also need to seek legal advice.

-Sometimes parents complain to, or call, the police about their child and the police then charge the child with an offence.
-There can be significant legal and non-legal consequences of doing this for the child.
+Sometimes parents complain to, or call, police about their child and police then charge the child with an offence.
+There can be significant legal and non-legal consequences for the child in doing this.
 It may be better for parents to contact an agency to talk about the issues they are experiencing and attempt to resolve them without recourse to the law.